kevinrue/GOexpress-original/README.md

 drawn and customised.
 The expression profile of genes can be plotted against any factor while grouping samples on another factor.
 The univariate effect of all factors can be visualised on the expression levell of genes associated with a GO term.
+The overlapping between multiple GO terms can be visualised in a Venn diagram.
+The result variable of the analysis can be re-ordered according to gene rank or score.

 # FEATURES

-  * Support expression data based on ensembl gene identifiers and probeset identifiers.
+  * Support expression data based on ensembl gene identifiers and microarray probeset identifiers.

-  * GO_analyse() scores all Gene Ontology (GO) terms represented in the dataset based on the ability of their associated genes to cluster samples according to a predefined grouping factor.
-It also returns the table used to map genes to GO terms, the table summarising the one-way ANOVA results for each gene, and finally the specified grouping factor used for ANOVA.
-Genes annotated to a GO term but absent from the expression dataset are ignored.
+  * GO_analyse() scores all Gene Ontology (GO) terms represented in the dataset based on the estimated average ability of their associated genes to cluster samples according to a predefined grouping factor.
+It also returns the table used to map genes to GO terms, the table summarising the statistics for each gene, and finally the specified grouping factor analysed.

-  * get_mart_dataset() returns a connection to the appropriate BioMart dataset based on the gene name of the first gene in the expression dataset.
-The choice of the dataset can be overriden by the user if a valid BioMart ensembl dataset is specified.

   * subset_scores() filters output of GO_analyse() for GO terms passing desired filters and returns a list formatted identically to the